-We talk to a lot of people who have a hard time wrapping their heads around the fact that there are still (far too many) law enforcement officers working without body armor in 2017.
+We talk to a lot of people who have a hard time wrapping their heads around the fact that there are still (far too many) law enforcement officers working without body armor.
 Most law enforcement outsiders are of the assumption that body armor, like a firefighter’s turnout gear, is an unquestionable necessity that just gets issued.

 We’d gladly close down tomorrow if that became a reality!